Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe: Abstract

 \section{Abstract}

-The origin of the $A$-type antiferromagnetic ordering—where ferromagnetic layers couple antiferromagnetically-- in the semiconductor altermagnet $\alpha$-MnTe has been a subject of ongoing debate.
-Experimentally, $\alpha$-MnTe exhibits a nearest-neighbor in-plane ferromagnetic exchange interaction, whereas previous ab initio calculations predicted an antiferromagnetic interaction.
-In this Letter, we resolve this discrepancy by considering an expanded set of magnetic configurations, which reveals an FM in-plane exchange interaction in agreement with experimental findings.
-Additionally, we demonstrate that the 10th nearest-neighbor exchange interaction is directionally dependent, inducing a chiral splitting in the magnon bands, as recently observed experimentally.
-We further show that applying a compressive strain reverses the sign of the in-plane exchange interaction and significantly enhances the spin and chiral splittings of the electronic and magnonic bands, respectively.
-Our results highlight the critical importance of convergence in the number of magnetic configurations for complex spin interactions in antiferromagnetic materials.
+The origin of the $A$-type antiferromagnetic ordering, characterized by ferromagnetic layers coupling antiferromagnetically, in the prototype semiconductor altermagnet $\alpha$-MnTe has been a topic of ongoing debate.
+Experimentally, $\alpha$-MnTe exhibits an in-plane ferromagnetic exchange interaction, whereas previous \emph{ab initio} calculations predicted an antiferromagnetic interaction.
+In this paper, we resolve this discrepancy by considering an expanded set of magnetic configurations, which reveals a ferromagnetic in-plane exchange interaction in agreement with experimental findings.
+Additionally, we demonstrate that the 10th nearest-neighbor exchange interaction is directionally dependent, inducing a nonrelativistic chiral splitting in the magnon bands, as recently observed experimentally.
+We further show that applying a compressive strain may significantly enhance both nonrelativistic spin and chiral magnon splittings.
+The strain can also change the sign of the in-plane exchange interaction.
+Computing magnetic susceptibility, we show that strain enhances the N{\'e}el temperature, significantly.
+Our results highlight the critical importance of convergence in the number of magnetic configurations for spin interactions in antiferromagnetic materials.